Jean-Baptiste Philibert Willaumez

-At the French Revolution, Willaumez rose in rank and served in Saint-Domingue, where he led a brilliant defence of the frigate Poursuivante against the 74-gun HMS Hercule in the action of 28 June 1803.
-He fought the Haitian Revolution, commanding the station of Saint-Domingue.

-During the Empire, in 1806, Willaumez commanded a squadron in the Atlantic campaign of 1806.
-He sailed to the Cape of Good Hope, Brazil and the Caribbean, disrupting British trade and harassing their forces.
-However, the insubordination of Prince Jérôme Bonaparte, who served as Captain of Vétéran in his squadron, forced him to miss a rich convoy.
-Later, a hurricane damaged and dispersed his ships, of which three were ultimately lost; the others limped back to France one by one.
+After the French Revolution, Willaumez rose in rank and served in Saint-Domingue during the Haitian Revolution, where he commanded the frigate Poursuivante against the Royal Navy during the action of 28 June 1803.
+In 1806, Willaumez led a French squadron in the Atlantic campaign of 1806, sailing to Brazil and the West Indies and attacking British merchant shipping.
+However, the insubordination of Prince Jérôme Bonaparte led to Willaumez missing the chance to attack a valuable British convoy.
+Eventually, the 1806 Great Coastal hurricane damaged and dispersed his squadron, which was either sunk or limped back to France.

-In May 1808, he attempted to regroup the ships scattered in Brest, Lorient and Rochefort into an eighteen-strong fleet to support the French colonies of the Caribbean; adverse weather and the poor state of the squadron thwarted the plan and he ended being blockaded in Rochefort, leading to the Battle of the Basque Roads, and fell out of favour with Napoléon.

-After the war, Willaumez served at the Council of Naval Constructions and as Pair de France.
-He authored a dictionary of naval terms and sponsored a collection of ship models.
-He also commissioned François Roux to paint portraits of all the ships on which he had served, a collection known as the Album de Willaumez.
+In May 1808, Willaumez attempted to regroup warships scattered in Brest, Lorient and Rochefort into an eighteen-ship squadron to defend the French West Indies; adverse weather and the poor state of the squadron thwarted the plan and he ended up being blockaded in Rochefort, leading to a catastrophic defeat at the Battle of the Basque Roads and falling out of favour with Napoleon.
+After the Napoelonic Wars, Willaumez served at the Council of Naval Constructions and was made a member of the peerage of France.
+He authored a dictionary of naval terms, sponsored a collection of ship models and commissioned the Roux family to paint portraits of all the ships on which he had served, a collection known as the Album de Willaumez.